Bjelovar: 20th century

+Bjelovar during and after breakup of Yugoslavia

-After the first multi-party democratic elections in the SR Croatia held on April 22 and 23, 1990, the newly founded Croatian Democratic Union won power in Bjelovar as well.
+After the first multi-party democratic elections in the SR Croatia, held on 22 and 23 April 1990, the newly founded Croatian Democratic Union won power in Bjelovar.
 After the referendum and the declaration of independence, the crisis worsened and conflicts began.
-For this reason, on September 12, the President of the Republic of Croatia, Dr. Franjo Tuđman, made a decision to block all JNA barracks in Croatia and suspend the supply of electricity, water and food to these barracks.
+For this reason, on 12 September, the President of the Republic of Croatia, Dr. Franjo Tuđman, made a decision to block all JNA barracks in Croatia and suspend the supply of electricity, water, and food to these barracks.
 After a series of unsuccessful attempts to get the JNA army to peacefully leave the barracks located in the city or in its immediate surroundings, namely the barracks or military facilities in the quarters of Logorište, Vojnović, Zvijerci, the forest of Bedenik (The Barutana depot) and the Preradović barracks on the main city square, known as the Božidar Adžija Barracks.

-On the morning of 29 September, the ZNG (Zbor narodne garde) and Croatian police attacked the JNA facilities in Bjelovar.
+On the morning of 29 September, ZNG (Zbor narodne garde) and the Croatian police attacked the JNA facilities in Bjelovar.
 In response, Kovačević contacted the JNA 5th Military District in Zagreb and requested airstrikes against the city and the ZNG.
 The sources do not indicate if the requested airstrikes were carried out.
-The 5th Military District instead pressured the central Croatian authorities to order the ZNG in Bjelovar to observe a comprehensive ceasefire previously agreed between Croatia and the JNA on 22 September.
-In order to verify the ceasefire, the European Community Monitor Mission (ECMM) deployed a monitoring team to the city.
+The 5th Military District instead pressured the central Croatian authorities to order the ZNG in Bjelovar to observe a comprehensive ceasefire, previously agreed between Croatia and the JNA on 22 September.
+To verify the ceasefire, the European Community Monitor Mission (ECMM) deployed a monitoring team to the city.
 However, the authorities in Bjelovar ignored the order they received from the General Staff and stopped the ECMM team before it reached the city.
 According to Šimić, the move was made after Lieutenant General Petar Stipetić telephoned him and urged him to continue the attack.
 The authenticity of Šimić's account of has been disputed by Admiral Davor Domazet-Lošo, who claims it was an attempt to discredit Croatia before the ECMM.
 At 19:00, the ZNG captured Božidar Adžija Barracks.
 By that time, all other JNA facilities in and near Bjelovar had been captured.

 Before Barutana Depot was captured by the ZNG, one of the four storage structures, containing 1,700 tonnes (1,700 long tons; 1,900 short tons) of ammunition and explosives, was blown up by JNA Major Milan Tepić.
-The explosion occurred at 10:43, killing Tepić, and eleven ZNG troops who were blockading the depot in Bedenik Forest.
-The blast knocked down trees in a circle 200 metres (660 feet) wide, caused damage to nearby structures, prodomenantly in the then suburb of Hrgovljani and could be heard 20 kilometres (12 miles) away.
-The JNA lost another soldier in the area of the depot, killed by an antitank missile while he was engaging the ZNG using an infantry fighting vehicle gun.
+The explosion occurred at 10:43, killing Tepić and eleven ZNG troops who were blockading the depot in Bedenik Forest.
+The blast knocked down trees in a circle 200 metres (660 feet) wide, caused damage to nearby structures, predominantly in the then suburb of Hrgovljani, and could be heard 20 kilometres (12 miles) away.
+The JNA lost another soldier, Stojadin Mirković, in the area of the depot, killed by an antitank missile while he was engaging the ZNG using an infantry fighting vehicle gun.